 The say-on-pay vote is advisory, and therefore not binding on the Company, the Compensation Committee or our board of directors.
 The stockholders' advisory vote will not overrule any decision made by our board of directors or the Compensation Committee or create or imply any additional fiduciary duty by our directors.
 Our board of directors and Compensation Committee value the opinions of our stockholders and to the extent there is any significant vote against the named executive officer compensation as disclosed in this proxy statement, we will consider our stockholders' concerns, and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.

-The board of directors recommends that stockholders vote "FOR" approval of the compensation of the Company's named executive officers.
+The board of directors recommends that stockholders vote "FOR" the non-binding, advisory resolution to approve the compensation of the Company's named executive officers.